carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 ## Cloud pipelines can be web or command-line based
-The cloud is that place to where we can send our data to be stored and analyzed.
+The cloud is that place where we can send our data to be stored and analyzed.
-To access cloud services, we can use traditional web pages (think of Dropbox or Google Drive), or use a more direct connecction through the command line.
+To access cloud services, we can use traditional web pages (think of Dropbox or Google Drive), or use a more direct connection through the command line.
 In this lesson we explore both approaches to upload, store and analyze our metagenomic data.

 For the web bounded cloud services we will use MG-RAST, an online metagenomic plataform where you can upload your raw data with its corresponding metadata and get a full taxonomic analysis of it.
 MG-RAST is a great place to get started in this type of analyzes and it is also a big repository of available data for future experiments.
-On the downside, it is not possible to greaty modifiy the steps and parameters in the MG-RAST workflow, so there is not much leeway when it comes to implement our prefered analysis tools when using MG-RAST.
+On the downside, it is not possible to greatly modifiy the steps and parameters in the MG-RAST workflow, so there is not much leeway when it comes to implement our prefered analysis tools when using MG-RAST.